aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/pivot-tables/add-page-field-in-pivot-table/_index.md

 ## **Multi-Select Filtering**

-Multi-select filtering turns the page dropdown into a checkbox list and lets the end user pick several page items simultaneously.
+Multi-select filtering turns the filter dropdown into a checkbox list and lets the end user pick several filter items simultaneously.
 Aspose.Cells exposes two properties that work together. `PivotField.isMultipleItemSelectionAllowed` must be set to `true` before the multi-select UI takes effect at all.
 After it is enabled, `PivotItem.isHidden` controls which items appear in the checkbox list, so you can either show every item or whitelist only specific items.

-The code below enables multi-select on the same Year page field built in Scenario 1a, and then shows two patterns: Part A reveals every page item by leaving `isHidden` set to `false` for every entry, while Part B whitelists only the source values you choose and hides everything else through a `switch (pivotItems[i].getStringValue())` block.
+The code below enables multi-select on the same Year filter field built in Scenario 1a, and then shows two patterns: Part A reveals every filter item by leaving `isHidden` set to `false` for every entry, while Part B whitelists only the source values you choose and hides everything else through a `switch (pivotItems[i].getStringValue())` block.

 ```javascript
 let workbook = new AsposeCells.Workbook();